emlid/emlid-docs/docs/reach/rtk/led-status.md

 !!! tip ""
-	Reach has been replaced with [Reach M+](https://emlid.com/reach).
+	Reach Module has been replaced with [Reach M+](https://emlid.com/reach).
 Documentation for Reach M+ can be found [here](https://docs.emlid.com/reachm-plus/).

 !!! note ""
     LED functionality is available with ReachView version 2.7.0 and newer

-## Reach boot LED sequence
+## Reach Module boot LED sequence

-Reach LED is an RGB LED that cycles through a simple pattern:
+Reach Module LED is an RGB LED that cycles through a simple pattern:

 Network state -> App state

-During boot Reach will go through 3 steps:
+During boot Reach Module will go through 3 steps:

 * Network scan
 * Time sync